Are you one of those people who keeps asserting that you “were spanked and turned out OK”?

 Why then – would you insist on continuing to suppress and at all costs resist feeling the pain you experienced at the hands* of someone whom you depended upon to love and protect you?

-(* …or at the hand that held the soap that washed out your mouth, or from the parent who abandoned you, or the sibling who molested you, or the older relative who raped you, or the mother who competed with you, or the sibling who always criticized you and never stopped – not even in middle age, or the parents who never validated you, or the parents who disrespected your self-identification, or the parents who never gave you their mindful presence, or the family who rejected you for being yourself, or whomever in your life made you feel you were not good enough, and on and on the examples can go depending on your experiences…)
+(* …or at the hand that held the soap that washed out your mouth, or from the parent who abandoned you, or the relative who molested or raped you, or the mother or father who competed with you, or the sibling who always criticized you and never stopped – not even in middle age, or the parents who never validated you, or the parents who disrespected your self-identification, or the parents who never gave you their mindful presence, or the family who rejected you for being yourself, or whomever in your life made you feel you were not good enough, and on and on the examples can go depending on your experiences…)

 Just how insignificant do you want your contribution to the greater fabric of oneness to be?!